 Explore the exciting world of paleontology, stroll beneath towering fossil skeletons, and examine dinosaur anatomy up close.
 Stop by the Fossil Preparation Lab to talk with staff as they clean and prepare real fossils.

-Diorama of Africa, Asia, and North America
+Dioramas of Africa, Asia, and North America

 Travel the globe without leaving the museum!
 Our ever-popular dioramas let students get nose-to-nose with gorillas from Africa, pandas from Asia, and bison from North America.
 Chaperons may also find the following exhibit guides useful: Africa and Asia Diorama Hall Activity Guide and North American Journey.

 Science at the Academy